awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-group.md

 *Type*: String
 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

-`ServiceLinkedRoleARN`  <a name="cfn-autoscaling-autoscalinggroup-servicelinkedrolearn"></a>
+`ServiceLinkedRoleArn`  <a name="cfn-autoscaling-autoscalinggroup-servicelinkedrolearn"></a>
-The Amazon Resource Name \(ARN\) of the service\-linked role that the Auto Scaling group uses to call other AWS services on your behalf\.
+The Amazon Resource Name \(Arn\) of the service\-linked role that the Auto Scaling group uses to call other AWS services on your behalf\.
 By default, Auto Scaling uses a service\-linked role named AWSServiceRoleForAutoScaling, which it creates if it does not exist\.
 Length Constraints: Minimum length of 1\.
 Maximum length of 1600\.
 Pattern: \[\\u0020\-\\uD7FF\\uE000\-\\uFFFD\\uD800\\uDC00\-\\uDBFF\\uDFFF\\r\\n\\t\]\*
 *Required*: No